10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 8. Oleander

 The oleander is a common landscaping plant.
 This bushy shrub can grow as high as 12 feet.
 The plant is prized for its cluster of flowers, which bloom in shades of yellow, white, pink, and red.
+However it is also one of the plants toxic to dogs.

 “Like lily of the valley, oleander also contains cardiac glycosides,” Dr. Stern says, adding that dogs that ingest oleander will exhibit symptoms ranging from changes in heart rate to diarrhea to drooling.
 Some dogs even die from oleander poisoning, says Dr. Stern.